 Dedicated WordPress hosting.

 This is basically where you have your own server.
-There are no other sites on it and your site has access to all the resource and storage.
+There are no other sites on it and your site has access to all the resources and storage.

 This avoids the bad neighbour issue but throws up other problems.

 Be careful if you are considering opting or a VPS (Virtual Private Server).
 These are often unmanaged, so unless you are experienced in updating Apache, Plesk and other server-side stuff, I would recommend avoiding these.

 People often go for a VPS as they are still relatively cheap but promise quite a lot.

 In reality, I’ve found most hosting companies pretty unhelpful when requesting support for VPS’s – the terms and conditions of the accounts usually state that you are on your own when it comes to solving problems.